 Our group truly showcased diversity coming from eight states, ranging in years of 15 to 17, and exemplifying all different backgrounds and stories.
 We are extroverts; we are introverts; we are athletes; we are performers; but most importantly, we are family.
 We all bring something different to the table, but one thing we all share is an interest and appreciation of different cultures, beliefs, and people.

-We work with more than 60 partner organizations to recruit participants that represent the diversity of their communities.
-Every year, 50 percent of our students come through partner scholarship programs and partner schools or receive scholarships from our generous donors.
+We work with more than 40 partner organizations to recruit participants that represent the diversity of their communities.
+Every year, about 50 percent of our students come through partner scholarship programs and partner schools or receive scholarships from our generous donors.
 In fact, The Experiment has offered scholarships to young people from different geographic, racial, ethnic, socioeconomic, and other backgrounds since 1940.
 Our broad coalition of partners and funders includes after-school programs, community groups, public and private schools, and foundations across the world.
 Learn more about The Experiment’s scholarship and financial aid opportunities.